 But don't be sad!
 We shared books with thousands of readers over the years, and two marriages came out of the store, including my own!

 • My family and most of my friends call me "Patty."

 • I'm a middle child (not EXACT middle - I'm third of seven kids).

 • My fingers are double-jointed, and I can curl my tongue.

 • The first book I read all by myself was SNOW, by P.D.
 Eastman.

 • I swam my first mile when I was ten-years-old.

-• Because I had really short hair, people always thought I was a boy.
+• Because I had really short hair, people often thought I was a boy.

 • Sometimes I sewed my own clothes.
 They weren't very pretty.